MLB Awards Odds: MVP, Cy Young, Rookie of the Year & Manager of the Year Odds

 🥇 NL Cy Young Odds

-Paul Skenes enters 2025 as the favorite to win the NL Cy Young after a stellar rookie season.
-Over the last 10 seasons, the award has gone to a pitcher with an ERA under 3.00 10 years times, while four of the last 10 winners ranked first in strikeouts.
+Paul Skenes entered 2025 as the favorite to win the NL Cy Young after a stellar rookie season and is still right in the mix.
+Over the last 10 seasons, the award has gone to a pitcher with an ERA under 3.00 10 times, while four of the last 10 winners ranked first in strikeouts.

 Here are the current NL Cy Young odds for the five frontrunners: